 - Research Program Leader - Speech and Language

 - Affiliate Member, ARC Centre of Excellence for the Dynamics of Language

-For a full listing of my publications, please see my Western Sydney University profile page.(opens in a new window)
+For a full listing of my publications, please see my Google Scholar profile (opens in a new window) page.